Aquafina-water-bottle/jp-mining-note/docs/docs/yomichantemplates.md

-# Highlighted Text
+# Selected Text

 TODO flesh out and layout info better

-## Highlighting a Dictionary
+## Overriding a Dictionary
 Highlighting a dictionary overrides the first definition you see with that dictionary.
 This is togglable by `opt-selection-text-dictionary`.

-## Highlighting the Definition
+## Overriding the Definition
-If you highlight a portion of the definition, the template code will use the dictionary containing the highlighted definition, and bold the highlighted portion.
+If you select a portion of the definition, the template code will use the dictionary containing the selected definition, and bold the selected portion.
 This is togglable by `opt-selection-text-glossary`.

 !!! note